core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The client sends the Phantom Request to the proxy (but, lacking a ``tp_info``, without a Listen-To-Multicast-Responses option), which forwards it to the server for lack of the option.

 The server then produces a regular response and includes a non-zero Max-Age option as an outer CoAP option.
-Note that there is no point in including in an inner Max-Age option, as the client could not pin it in time.
+Note that there is no point in including an inner Max-Age option, as the client could not pin it in time.

 When a second, different client later asks for the same resource at the same server, its new request uses a different 'kid' and 'Partial IV' than the first client's.
 Thus, the new request produces a cache miss at the proxy and is forwarded to the server, which responds with the same Ticket Request provided to the first client.
 After that, when the second client sends the Ticket Request, a cache hit at the proxy will be produced, and the Ticket Request can be served from the proxy's cache.